 Delegating Authority to Expend Funds

-i.
-The Board of Regents grants authority to the chair, vice chair, secretary and assistant secretary of the Board of Regents and Authorized Officers to execute documents (see Execution of Documents Policy, Section 11.1.).
+- The Board of Regents grants authority to the chair, vice chair, secretary, and assistant secretary of the Board of Regents and Authorized Officers to execute documents (see Execution of Documents Policy).

-ii.
-Only the Executive Vice President or the Vice President and Chief Financial Officer are authorized to delegate authority to other officers and employees to execute documents in amounts of $25,000 or less.
+- Only the Chief Financial Officer and Chief Operating Officer are authorized to delegate authority to other officers and employees to execute documents in amounts of $25,000 or less.

 Responsibility of Authority to Expend Funds